rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/How_to_use_any_in-game_assets.md

 ---
 layout: default
-title: How to make Sticky Walls ?
+title: How to use any in-game asset ?
 indexed: true
 tags:
   - sticky